-It is UCSF policy and US law that our websites are created to be Accessible by persons with disabilities.
+UCSF policy and US law require our web delivered services and content are created to be accessible by people with disabilities.

-The effort you put in today, will ensure their future compatibility, increase audience, improve SEO and help you out when you forget your glasses.
+The effort you put in today, will ensure future compatibility, improve search results and help you out when you forget your glasses.

 Visual: Blind, low-vision, color-blind, forgotten reading glasses